microgoose/minecraft-map-renderer/README.md

 ### Description:
 Expands Minecraft gameplay by adding a browser-based map display and territory borders for server play.

-### Launch
+### Render World
-Place the files from the .minecraft/.../world/region folder in src/main/resources/regions.
-Build (Maven) and run the project.
+Place the files from the .minecraft/.../world/region folder in minecraft-world-2d-renderer/src/main/resources/regions and run the project.